 Wednesday, August 28, 2024

-Governor Mills didn't agree with Churchhill's release of Leein Hinckley, or maybe just thought his bail shouldn't have been lowered to something he could afford.
+Governor Mills didn't agree with Churchhill's release of Leein Hinckley.
 From this Sun Journal story:

 “In my view, given the severity of the charges, the defendant’s criminal history and the serious danger he posed, these important, competing interests were not properly balanced in this case,” Mills wrote.

-One competing interest which should not exist: the accused's ability to post cash bail.
 The governor said the judge could've appointed an attorney to Leein Hinkley.
 Doesn't Governor Mills know there's a lack of attorney's in Maine?
+The ACLU filed a lawsuit 2.5 years ago against the MCILS (Maine Commission on Indigent Legal Services):

-The name of the Commission has been changed to MCPDS, (Maine Commission on Public Defense Services).
-Oh geez, I just looked at the list of the Commssion members, and former members...one of them was Sarah Churchhill.
+Maine's attorney general, Aaron Frey, was added as a defendant, but recently dismissed from the lawsuit.
+However, the State of Maine was added as a defendant; so exactly what is going on?
+The name of the Commission has been changed to MCPDS (Maine Commission on Public Defense Services).
+Oh geez, I just looked at the list of the Commission members, and former members at their website...and one of them was Sarah Churchhill.

 Wednesday, August 21, 2024